Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Algorithm Details of Tree-Structured Parzen Estimator

 where $w_n^\prime$ (for $n = \Nl + 1, \dots, N + 1$) is defined as:

-Note that $t_n \in \{1,\dots, \Ng + 1\}$ for $n = \Nl + 1, \dots, N + 1$ is the query order, which means $t_n = 1$ is the oldest and $t_n = \Ng + 1$ is the youngest, of the $n$-th observation in $\Dg$, and the decay rate is $\tau(t_n) \coloneqq (t_n - 1) / (\Ng - T_{\mathrm{old}})$ where $T_{\mathrm{old}} = 25$ in the original paper~\shortcite{bergstra2013making}.
+Note that $t_n \in \{1,\dots, \Ng + 1\}$ for $n = \Nl + 1, \dots, N + 1$ is the query order of the $n$-th observation in $\Dg$, which means $t_n = 1$ is the oldest and $t_n = \Ng + 1$ is the youngest, and the decay rate is $\tau(t_n) \coloneqq (t_n - 1) / (\Ng - T_{\mathrm{old}})$ where $T_{\mathrm{old}} = 25$ is used by \shortciteA{bergstra2013making}.
 We take $t_{N+1} = 1$ to view the prior as the oldest information.
 We visualize the weight distribution in Figure~\ref{main:algorithm-detail:fig:weight-distribution}.
-The old decay aims to assign smaller weights to older observations as the search should focus on the current region of interest and should not be distracted by the earlier regions of interest.
+The old decay assigns smaller weights to older observations as the search should focus on the current region of interest but not on the old regions of interest.
 Furthermore, the following computation makes the acquisition function \emph{expected improvement} (\texttt{EI}) more strictly~\shortcite{song2022general}:

 where $w^{\prime}_0$ is the mean of $y^\gamma - y_n$ for $n = 1, \dots, \Nl$ and